daostack/vanille/README.md

 Alchemy uses a library of reusable and configurable Ethereum smart contracts called "Arc".
 You can see all of the source code for those contracts and even contribute to the project [here](https://github.com/daostack/daostack).

 ## See It Live
 You can browse to the latest release at [http://daostack.azurewebsites.net](http://daostack.azurewebsites.net).
-This deployment of the DAOStack application assumes you are either running a Kovan chain locally (listening on localhost:8485), or you are using Chrome and have an extension such as MetaMask that enables you to connect to a Kovan node.
+This deployment of Alchemy assumes you are either running a Kovan chain locally (listening on localhost:8485), or you are using Chrome and have an extension such as MetaMask that enables you to connect to a Kovan node.

 ## Building The Code